fvwmorg/fvwmorg.github.io/Wiki/Tips/IconsOnDesktop/index.md

 ---
-layout : wiki
+layout: wiki
-title : Desktop Icons
+title: Desktop Icons
-type : tip
+type: tip
-description : |
+description: |
   Using FvwmButtons to put icons on the Desktop to launch applications.